bradborodaty/blackjack-exercise/README.md

 - invite our github user "fl-codereview" to be a collaborator on the repository
 - create a pull request against your Github repository
 - let us(your interview coordinator) know when you are ready to review

+## Followup Interview Prep
+* Be prepared to walk us through your work and explain your decisions as if you were doing a code review.
+* We want to hear you be very verbose about your process and the decisions you made along the way.
+* Additionally, we will dive into your current responsibilities and have you explain what you are looking for in your next position.

 ## How To Run